Tes Irenes Trophæa.

 were drawne the foure Elements, Ignis, Aer, Aqua,

-.
+and Terra.
 Ignis fire, was attired in a flame coloured

 taffaty robe, leaning on a Salamander, and in his